o-joba/Jup/README.md

 # Jup
-Jup-tool make your installtion requirement tools and program after installing kali-linux more easier
+Jup-tool it a simple way make your installtion requirement tools and program after installing kali-linux more easier

 Jobs ==>
 - Test your connection